How long has the managing broker been in property management?

 When are proceeds disbursed?

 This depends upon the management package selected.
-Disbursement dates range from the 15th to the 25th day of the month.
+Disbursement dates range from the 15th to the last business day of the month.

 Who handles maintenance and repairs?

 We have a team of in-house techs, as well as a pool of competent, trusted vendors, that we use for maintenance.
 We can handle any type of problem or equipment failure that your property may suffer.
 All maintenance techs or vendors that do any work on your property are properly licensed and insured.

 What is the cost for maintenance and repairs?